xPegasus47/ProjectPlaceholder/readme.txt

 -=-=-=- -==-=- -==-=- -==-=- -==-=-
- TIME FANTASY - DARK DIMENSION TILESET
+ TIME FANTASY - ASHLANDS TILESET
 -==-=- -==-=- -==-=- -==-=- -==-=-

 Thank you for downloading this tileset!